 If you don't like lamb or cannot find it, substitute with beef or pork.

-Refrigerate - Allow to cool completely and store in an airtight container up to three days.
+Refrigerate - Allow to cool completely and store in an airtight containers up to three days.

 Freezer - This soup freezes well up to three months.